From The Hollis household we walk on up Derby Road to encounter ….

-In 1874 the Ilkeston Colliery Company was formed from the Oakwell Colliery Company and developed the Oakwell Colliery site in Derby Road, opposite to the house of Kester Harrison – as was !
+In 1874 the Ilkeston Colliery Company was formed from the Oakwell Colliery Company and further developed the Oakwell Colliery site, opposite to the house of Kester Harrison – as was !

 At the end of February 1874 the Belper pit and a new Oakwell pit were opened on the land of Lord Belper when his lordship’s youngest son turned the first sod.

 “The ceremony of ‘christening’ in champagne, which followed, resulted in the naming of the two main shafts ‘Belper pit’, after the owner of the estate, and ‘Oakwell pit’, after a spring of excellent water of much local celebrity and which gives its name to the farm on which it is situated. … The sinkers have since commenced work, and are now in active operation.
 The shafts will be 250 yards deep, at which depth it is expected to reach the celebrated Kilburn seam.
 It is estimated that it will take two years to complete the sinking.
 In the mean time a shallower seam is being worked.
 This is the only colliery in the locality, it is believed, whose proprietors are liberal in politics, a circumstance not without future significance”.
 (IT Feb 28th 1874)

 The proprietors were William Sudbury, Harry Bostock, George Swanwick and William Hewitt.